 Take English classes Brisbane now.

-In addition to the three giants of English-language examinations, there are also plenty of English-language certificates you can get to prove your abilities.
+Other than these three major English-language examinations, there are also many English-language certificates you can obtain to prove your skills.

 Get the best English classes Sydney here.

 C1 Advanced, formerly known as Cambridge English: Advanced (CAE), is one of the University of Cambridge’s English Qualifications.
 It is an in-depth, high-level qualification that shows you have the language skills that employers and universities are looking for.